 Where did the 2022 tech bubble come from?

-The 2022 tech bubble (AKA the one that’s about to burst) actually began in 2011.
-And it is, reportedly, one of the bubbliest bubbles of all time.
+The 2022 tech bubble (AKA the one that burst last year) actually began in 2011.
+And it was, reportedly, one of the bubbliest bubbles of all time.
 A small but mighty group of startups launched their first IPO and reached unicorn status - a startup company that has raised $1 billion USD in funding.
-This success sent investors into a feeding frenzy, and a further $45 billion was thrust at hungry US startups.
+This success sent investors into a feeding frenzy and a further $45 billion was thrust at hungry US startups.

 What Happens When a Tech Bubble Bursts?